Schlenges/parallax/README.md

 # Parallax Website #
-A simple website with a CSS parallax scrolling effect
+A simple website making use of a parallax scrolling effect created with CSS